 Parents are being left to raise these children with no help no understanding and being told to never tell anyone because they will make the child's life a living Hell.

-These parents are being talked into surgically altering there children when there is no medical necessity, simply the stigmatism of not being one gender or the other.
+These parents are being talked into surgically altering their children when there is no medical necessity, simply the stigmatism of not being one gender or the other.

-Parents are being told to make there child conform to the gender they were not allowed to choose when there was a choice, because it is what is best for them.
+Parents are being told to make their child conform to the gender they were not allowed to choose when there was a choice, because it is what is best for them.

 Parents have no information other than the information given to them by the people that make their living performing these surgeries.

 I want to be that other voice.
 Still today parents are being told the same thing my parents were told.
-The worlds population is 7.5 Billion 1.7% of 7.5 Billion is 127,500,000.00 Intersex people alive today.
-Yet parents are told there child will be the only one and need to be fixed.
+The world's population is 7.5 billion.
+That means there are 127,500,000.00 intersex people alive today (1.7% of 7.5 billion).
+Yet parents are told their child will be the only one and need to be fixed.

 We want parents to be able to make informed decisions.